| |

 |

-Your route contours left across the southwest flank of Summit 3397 to achieve the west ridge and wide open views to the north high country.
+Your route contours left across the southwest flank of Summit 3397 to achieve the west ridge and wide open views to the northern high country.
 You'll bend to the right and continue northeast.
-When you reach the ridge the full panorama of massive Mt.
+When you reach the ridge, the full panorama of massive Mt.
 Baldy and its neighboring summits to the east will cause you to wow.
-To the left, the road is now vehicle-friendly heading north to the GMR in about a mile and a quarter.
-To your right a barbed wire fence surrounds a rectangular area.
-In the spring, this very well may house beehives.
+To the left, the road is now vehicle-friendly heading north to the GMR in about 1.25 miles.
+To your right a barbed wire fence surrounds a rectangular area used for beehives (an apiary).
 To reach your destination, you must pass by this apiary to ascend the old firebreak to the peak.
-If there are bees present, you may have to just skip the summit and turn back.
+If there are beehives present, you may have to just skip the summit and turn back.
 But if it's safe, another 0.2 mile will find you on top of the highest point in this section of the range.

 Alternate Routes:

-- Poop-Out Trail: This trail climbs 0.7 mile to meet to the junction of the Upper Mystic Canyon Trail and the Lower Monroe Road.
+- Poop-Out Trail: This trail climbs 0.7 mile to meet to the junction of Upper Mystic Canyon Trail and Lower Monroe Road.
 Thus, this route will save you 0.3 mile each way, but it's really steep.
-The Poop-Out Trail technically is not a trail; it's a climbers' path that heads straight up an old firebreak.
+Poop-Out Trail technically is not a trail; it's a climbers' path that heads straight up an old firebreak.
+The last time I went down this route (1-25-14), it was so precarious that I told myself that this is my last time down this crazy "trail."
+I even had to put on leather gloves half way down to aid in crabbing on all fours and the butt.
 The signed "trail" starts at the east side of Glendora Mountain Road just above the junction of Big Dalton Canyon Road.
 Park on the west side of GMR.
 When you reach the high point 1817' catch your breath and enjoy the view.
-Your route then descends the north ridge and in a couple minutes you reach a saddle (the use path on the right takes you about 50 feet to the Upper Mystic Canyon Trail).
+Your route then descends the north ridge and in a couple minutes you reach a saddle (the use path on the right takes you about 50 feet to Upper Mystic Canyon Trail).
 Continue steeply up the ridge to the Monroe junction.

 - Lower Monroe Road and Little Dalton Canyon: You can add another variation to the present hike, or try it for another hike on another day.
-Hike 1.0 mile up the Upper Mystic Canyon Trail to Lower Monroe Road (or hike 0.7 mile up the Poop-Out trail).
+Hike 1.0 mile up Upper Mystic Canyon Trail to Lower Monroe Road (or hike 0.7 mile up Poop-Out Trail).
 Turn left (west) then and follow the road as it immediately curves north.
 The route contours along the east slope of Little Dalton Canyon as it descends 1.6 miles to the canyon bottom.
-Once you reach the stream, take a sharp left and follow the path 0.7 mile to Glendora Mountain Road, doing some boulder hopping along the way.
+Once you reach the stream, take a sharp left and follow the path 0.7 mile to Glendora Mountain Road, doing some boulder hopping along the way as it crosses the streambed numerous times.
+After a good rain, the stream can flow quite briskly and poses some difficulties in crossing.
 Walk down GMR 0.8 mile to the junction of Big Dalton Canyon Road.
-If you started at the Poop-Out Trail, your car is here.
-If you hiked from the Upper Majestic Trail, turn left on Big Dalton Canyon Road and walk 0.5 mile back to your car.
-The whole loop is 4.6 miles and is written up as a mountain bike ride by Ron Bigelow.
+If you started at Poop-Out Trail, your car is here.
+If you hiked from Upper Mystic Canyon Trail, turn left on Big Dalton Canyon Road and walk 0.5 mile back to your car.
+The whole loop is 4.6 miles.

 Trail Notes: